-A fuel cell needs three main components to create the chemical reaction: an anode, cathode and an electrolyte.
-First, a hydrogen fuel is channeled to the anode via flow fields.
-Hydrogen atoms become ionized (stripped of its electrons), and now carry only a positive charge.
+A fuel cell needs three main components to create the chemical reaction: an anode, cathode, and electrolyte.
+First, hydrogen fuel is channeled to the anode via flow fields.
+Hydrogen atoms become ionized (stripped of electrons) and now carry only a positive charge.
 Then, oxygen enters the fuel cell at the cathode, where it combines with electrons returning from the electrical circuit and the ionized hydrogen atoms.
 Next, after the oxygen atom picks up the electrons, it then travels through the electrolyte to combine with the hydrogen ion.
 The combination of oxygen and ionized hydrogen serve as the basis for the chemical reaction.

 Where are fuel cells used?

 Fuel Cells are used in both stationary and motive power applications for:

 - Cars, trucks, buses, and recreational vehicles

 - Material handling equipment